Archive Best Children’s Books About Internet Safety

 Age Range: 6-11

-As part of the Communicate with Confidence book series written by Julia Cook, The Technology Tail aims to explain to kids that contrary to what they may perceive, their digital trail doesn’t just disappear into thin air.
-It teaches them to be careful about their words on the internet and how they’re capable of hurting other people, although they might not be able to observe the impact of their words face to face.
+The Technology Tail is part of the Communicate with Confidence book series written by Julia Cook.
+It aims to explain to kids that contrary to what they may perceive, their digital trail doesn’t just disappear into thin air.
+It teaches children to be careful with their words online.
+They learn how their words can harm others, even if they can’t see the impact in the real world.

-Targeted at children in grades 1 through 6, this cautionary and educational storybook is written in rhymes and contains interesting illustrations.
+The Technology Tail is targeted at children in grades 1 through 6.
+This cautionary and educational storybook is written in rhymes and contains interesting illustrations.
 This book is sure to leave a lasting impression on your child about proper online behavior.

 7. Good Pictures Bad Pictures Jr.